 For starters, one of the safest and easiest ways you can start to grow your savings is by putting it in a high yield savings account.
 These are usually online-only savings accounts.
 They don’t have all of the overhead costs that come with a brick and mortar bank, and they’re able to fold some of that extra margin into your interest rate.

 Disclaimer though: high-yield savings account’s interest rates are usually tied to the federal reserve rate, which fluctuates up and down.
 My CIT savings account was at 2.4% when I joined, but has dropped to 1%.
-It will often go up, and 1.7% is still better than most banks, but be prepared for some variation in interest rates.
+It will often go up, and 1% is still better than most banks, but be prepared for some variation in interest rates.
 You definitely don’t want all or even most of your money sitting in a simple banking account; you’ll be missing out on TONS of growth.

 2. Growth Stock Funds

 Many investors do well in the markets, while others lose money.

 One thing you CAN do to protect against some of this volatility is to invest in entire growth stock funds.
 By keeping a diverse portfolio of different stocks, across multiple industries, instead of betting the whole farm on one stock, you protect yourself against extreme loss if you have one bad pick.
 Diversifying like that will reduce most of your risk.

 The indices, such as the S&P 500, have traditionally helped investors average growth of 10%.
 The opportunity for growth is strong.

 1. NEVER trade more than you could afford to lose.